min2ha/ukwa-site/content/target/67052/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brexit: May and Davis 'agree customs backstop wording

 The UK's proposed "backstop" plan for trade with the EU after Brexit was published after an "expected" end date - of 2021 - was included in it.
 It followed crunch meetings between Prime Minister Theresa May and Brexit Secretary David Davis, who insisted a cut-off date be included.
 The proposal would see the UK match EU trade tariffs temporarily in order to avoid a hard Irish border post-Brexit.